-Freshman forward Kendall Coyne scored the game-winner for the Huskies
+Freshman forward Kendall Coyne nets game-winner in third period for Huskies

 KINGSTON, Mass. - Staring down the barrel of consecutive losses, No. 7 Northeastern (15-5-1, 9-2-1 WHEA) got rebound goals from Rachel Llanes and Kendall Coyne to down Providence in a 2-1 decision at the Bog in Kingston, Mass.